 Have a family fun day out May Bank Holiday and plunge into the man-made wild waters of Cardiff International White Water.
 There are activities suitable for children over six, with special family adventure packages available.
 Have a weekend of fun with activities that include rafting, hydro-speed, standup paddleboarding (SUP), kayaking, hot-dogging and the high rope Air Trail.

-Riding the rapids at Cardiff International White Water.
+two people white water rafting at Cardiff International White Water.

 A group of people wearing helmets, wetsuits and life jackets in a white water rafting boat.